Peter Vack

-Peter S. Brown (born September 19, 1986), better known his stage name Peter Vack, is an American actor, writer, director and producer.
-He is known for portraying Jason Strider in the MTV comedy series I Just Want My Pants Back (2011–2012), and Alex Merriweather in the Amazon Video comedy-drama series Mozart in the Jungle (2014–2015).
+Peter S. Brown (born September 19, 1986), better known by his stage name Peter Vack, is an American actor, writer, director and producer.
+He portrayed Jason Strider in the MTV comedy series I Just Want My Pants Back (2011–2012), and Alex Merriweather in the Amazon Video comedy-drama series Mozart in the Jungle (2014–2015).
 Vack also voiced antagonist Gary Smith in the Rockstar Games video game Bully.
-In 2017 he released his feature directorial debut, Assholes.
+In 2017, he released his feature directorial debut, Assholes.